PhilipRurka/Build-Server/README.md

 This is the default route.

 ### Modal Page
-Make this page's route `localhost:3000/modal`.
+This is the modal page for the project.
+This page route is `/modal`.

 Please note that the `Open Modal` button has to be below the page fold so that a user will need to scroll down the page to click on it. **The dotted line is not part of the design.
 Its to show where the page fold would be.**

 ### Modal Page Modal State
-When clicking on the `Open Modal` button, a modal should appear with following features.
+When clicking on the `Open Modal` button, a modal should appear.
+The instructions below explains the desired opening and closing transitions.

-#### Modal Appear Feature
+#### Modal Appear Transition
 1. When the user activates the Open Modal button.
 > Dark overlay fades in
 > When dark overlay has completely faded in, have the modal fade in